Types of Cerebral Palsy

 When to Hire a Medical Malpractice Lawyer?

 You might be wondering if you need a lawyer if you believe your medical provider’s negligence caused your child to develop cerebral palsy.
-If any of the following factors apply to your case, it’s a good sign you could benefit from the assistance of a knowledgeable attorney:

 • Your child was diagnosed with cerebral palsy due to unknown causes.